cncf/tag-security/community/publications/supply-chain-security-tools/securing-build-pipelines.md

 - SPIFFE
 - Tekton (TEP to integrate with SPIRE)

-## 21. Deploy monitoring tools to software factory to detect malicious behaviour
+## 21. Deploy monitoring tools to software factory to detect malicious behavior

 ### Tool capability